~Smile Foundation under its health cannot wait campaign is providing doorstep delivery of critical healthcare services across India~

 During such an alarming situation of the pandemic in the country, Smile Foundation has come forward under its ‘Health Cannot Wait’ campaign to provide urgent necessities like PPE kits to frontline workers, strengthening the existing public health infrastructure through the supply of oxygen and medicines, reducing the load of primary healthcare facilities, providing hygiene kits to masses, and spreading awareness to contain the spread of the virus.

-Santanu Mishra, Co-Founder, and Executive Trustee, Smile Foundation said, “The pandemic has put to test the entire healthcare infrastructure, and our main motive is to support the country, help the underprivileged get timely access to healthcare, and spread awareness to tackle vaccine hesitancy in remote areas.”
+Santanu Mishra, Co-Founder, and Executive Trustee, Smile Foundation said “While the pandemic has put to test the entire healthcare infrastructure, our main motive is to support the country, help the underprivileged get timely access to healthcare, and spread awareness to tackle vaccine hesitancy in remote areas.”

-“It is important to understand the reality and educate everyone about the virus.
-Young people are much more affected in the second wave,” Mishra added.
+He also added, “It is important to understand the reality and educate everyone about the virus.
+Young people are much more affected in the second wave”

 About Smile Foundation:

 Smile Foundation, is an NGO in India directly benefitting over 15,00,000 children and their families every year, through more than 400 live welfare projects on education for poor children, healthcare, livelihood and women empowerment, in over 2000 remote villages and slums across 25 states of India.
 Adopting a life cycle approach of development, Smile Foundation focuses its interventions on children, their families, and the community.